ilkanmertokul/C-VaccinationSim-Semaphore-SharedMem-Thread-Signals/README.md

 in a loop that will iterate t times, which is given by argument count.<br />
 Steps for citizen (in a loop):<br />

-1.(before loop) set signal handlers.
+1.(before loop) set signal handlers.<br />
-2.Wait for signal
+2.Wait for signal<br />
-3.---Zone of Citizen/Vaccinator-----
+3.---Zone of Citizen/Vaccinator-----<br />
-4.Print out information about getting vaccinated 5.Update your left vaccinations.
+4.Print out information about getting vaccinated<br />
+5.Update your left vaccinations.<br />
-6.---Zone of Citizen/Vaccinator-----
+6.---Zone of Citizen/Vaccinator-----<br />

 ### int get_best_oldest_citizen(all_roles * info):
 This function returns of citizenmem’s oldest not vaccinated citizen.
 Returns -1 if